lm-sys/FastChat/docs/agent.md

 # Agent Arena Working Area

+## The latest status

+- Done:
+  - [x] Complete the basic google search function in `fastchat/tools/search.py`.
+The pipeline now works for OpenAI search.
+  - [x] Find some successful and failure cases using our naive search tool.
+- TODOs:
+  - [ ] Set an option to display the web search result or not (UI-related stuffs).
+  - [ ] Scale the searching functions to other LLMs.
+  - [ ] Run our pipeline on Arena Datasets to see if this naive search is sufficient.

+- Note: Please run `./format.sh` before merging into the main branch.

 **Note**: Please install packages and ensure you can successfully execute [Launch a WebUI with an API Model](https://github.com/tsunghan-wu/Agent_FastChat/blob/main/docs/model_support.md#api-based-models).

 ## Launch agent-enabled Chatbot Arena (for OpenAI APIs currently)